fin3ss3g0d/Shiro1Extractor/README.md

 2. Build it from source
 3. Module is accessible using mode `12150`

+I have submitted a [pull request](https://github.com/hashcat/hashcat/pull/4017) to the official Hashcat project, hopefully it will get merged and the module will be available via the official Hashcat repository!
 Blog post covering all of this coming soon!

 ## CVE-2024-4956

 A script to automate exploiting `CVE-2024-4956`, a path traversal vulnerability in Sonatype Repository 3 allowing unauthenticated attackers to read system files is available [here](https://github.com/fin3ss3g0d/CVE-2024-4956).
 Sonatype Repository 3 uses the Apache Shiro 1 hashing algorithm at the time of writing and stores user hashes inside of OrientDB .pcl files.
 A sample of 155 known OrientDB .pcl existing file paths are included in the repository.

+## Shiro1Tools

+This repository contains useful tools that were used when creating the Hashcat module for Apache Shiro 1 such as a standalone `C` program that cracks Apache Shiro 1 hashes using OpenSSL and a `Java` application for generating Apache Shiro 1 hashes.

 ## Disclaimer